-NOTE 14: LEGAL PROCEEDINGS
+NOTE 13: LEGAL PROCEEDINGS

 From time to time, the Company may be party to ordinary, routine litigation incidental to their business.
-Other than below, the Company knows of no material, active or pending legal proceedings against the Company, nor is the Company involved as a plaintiff in any material proceeding or pending litigation.
+The Company knows of no material, active or pending legal proceedings against the Company, nor is the Company involved as a plaintiff in any material proceeding or pending litigation.
 There are no proceedings in which any of the Company's directors, officers or affiliates, or any registered or beneficial shareholder, is an adverse party or has a material interest adverse to the Company's interest.